richardvenneman/appsignal-docs/source/ruby/configuration/options.html.md

 ### `APPSIGNAL_SKIP_SESSION_DATA` / `:skip_session_data`

+- Available since gem version `0.11.0`.

 Whether to skip adding session data to exception traces, can be `true` or `false`.
 Default is `false`.

 ### `APPSIGNAL_WORKING_DIR_PATH` / `:working_dir_path`

+- Available since gem version `1.0.4`.

-Override the location where appsignal can store temporary files.
+Override the location where the appsignal Ruby gem can store temporary files.
 Use this is if the default location is not suitable.